 Broadly, the Honors thesis is an independent undertaking involving research or creative work that represents the culmination of your academic and personal endeavors as an undergraduate.
-This project includes three key components:
+This project includes four key components:

-1) the completion of a series of courses in an Honors Track

-2) a university-wide presentation of your thesis work during Honors Research Week

-3) a written Honors thesis--a body of work which demonstrates a deep understanding of a research or creative topic
+- 1) the completion of a series of courses in an Honors Track - 2) timely submission of all required pre-presentation materials to Honors including: A completed and signed application to present, a three-page project description, a photo to be used in the program, and an abstract. - 3) a university-wide presentation of your thesis work during Honors Research Week - 4) a written Honors thesis--a body of work which demonstrates a deep understanding of a research or creative topic